 The last 2 kms of road remained unpaved.
 Chirag remembered his previous visit to the homestay two years ago when the entire stretch from Samse to the Mullodi house was unpaved.
-He had then trekked Kudremukh peak in the rainy season.
+He had then trekked Kudremukh peak during Monsoon.
 He had absolutely loved the location of this house that stood on a small hill surrounded by mountains of the Kudremukh National Park.

 Rajjapa had lived in this village all his life.
 There were about 50 houses in the village and everyone were related to each other.
 Some other houses too accommodated the trekkers.
 He lived there with his wife and two daughters.
 Many other relatives always came over during holidays.
 His sister and her children were there too.
 Chirag had clicked some pictures of Rajjapa’s younger daughter and his nephew during his previous visit.
 He had brought the prints of those to give it to them.
 They were delighted to see them.